Cykyrios/GodotInSim/README.md

 # Godot InSim

-This project aims to provide an API to build apps with the [Godot game engine](https://github.com/godotengine/godot) that can communicate with [Live For Speed](https://www.lfs.net) through its InSim protocol, as well as OutSim and OutGauge.
+This project aims to provide an API to build apps with the [Godot game engine](https://github.com/godotengine/godot) that can communicate with [Live For Speed](https://www.lfs.net) through its InSim protocol, as well as OutSim, OutGauge and InSimRelay.

 ## Implementation and compatibility

-Godot InSim currently supports InSim version 9.
+Godot InSim currently supports InSim version 9 as of LFS 0.7E.

 InSim packets are implemented while keeping naming conventions as close as reasonably possible to LFS's InSim documentation, although some variable names are made more readable to adhere more closely to Godot's GDScript style guide.

-Enums and bitflags are implemented as enums in `InSim`, `OutSim` and `OutGauge` as appropriate, some enums specific to a single type of packet can be included in the corresponding packet directly.
+Enums and bitflags are implemented as enums in `InSim`, `OutSim` and `OutGauge` as appropriate, some enums specific to a single type of packet can be included in the corresponding packet directly. `InSimRelay` is included directly in the `InSim` class.

 ## Installation